-- Participants in an OJT must be provided benefits and working conditions at the same level and to the same extent as other trainees or employees working a similar length of time and doing the same type of job. - Each participant in an OJT must be covered by Worker's Compensation in accordance with State law. - Payment for overtime hours and holidays (non-working days) is not allowable. - An OJT contract with an employer can be written for a maximum of 1040 hours. - Training hours will be reduced by 1 week for every 1 month of related experience. - Training hours can be increased for a participant based upon the individual circumstances of the participant, such as disability.
+- Participants in an OJT must be provided benefits and working conditions at the same level and to the same extent as other trainees or employees working a similar length of time and doing the same type of job. - Each participant in an OJT must be covered by Worker's Compensation in accordance with State law. - Payment for overtime hours and holidays is allowable.
+However, payments will be based on regular rate of pay and not at alternative wages structures. - An OJT contract with an employer can be written for a maximum of 1040 hours. - Training hours will be reduced by 1 week for every 1 month of related experience. - Training hours can be increased for a participant based upon the individual circumstances of the participant, such as disability.
 This process will not exceed limits established above or in related policy and must be approved by local Director or his/her designee.
 This process must be documented on ISS/IEP and in case notes. - The appropriate payment by WIOA is 50 percent of the wages paid by the employer to the participant during the period of the training agreement.
 In limited circumstances, the reimbursement may be up to 75 percent of the wage rate of the participant when the following conditions are considered: - The characteristics of the participants - The size of the employer - The quality of employer-provided training and advancement opportunities - Any additional factors the local board determines to be appropriate, which may include, the number of employees participating in the training, wage and benefit levels of those employees (at present and anticipated upon completion of the training), and relation of the training to the competitiveness of a participant